Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Raiders stats and trends

-- The Raiders have an ATS record of 3-1 in their four games as an underdog of 3 points or more this season.

-- Las Vegas' games this year have gone over the total in four out of eight opportunities (50%).
+- So far this year, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those games.

-- The Raiders score 24.5 points per game, comparable to the 25.2 the Chiefs give up.
+- The Raiders score 24.5 points per game, comparable to the 25.2 the Chiefs allow.

-- Las Vegas is 4-1 against the spread and 5-0 overall when the team records more than 25.2 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 25.2 points.

-- Las Vegas is 4-2 against the spread and 5-1 overall when the team churns out more than 381.4 yards.
+- Las Vegas is 4-2 against the spread and 5-1 overall when the team picks up over 381.4 yards.

-- This season the Raiders have eight turnovers, two fewer than the Chiefs have takeaways (10).

 Home and road insights

-- Las Vegas has two wins against the spread, and is 3-1 overall, at home this season.
+- At home this season, Las Vegas has two wins against the spread and is 3-1 overall.

-- This year, in four home games, Las Vegas has hit the over three times.
+- In four games at home this season, Las Vegas has hit the over three times.

-- Kansas City is 2-2 overall, with two wins against the spread, in away games.
+- Kansas City is 2-2 overall, with two wins against the spread, away from home.

-- The Chiefs have two wins ATS (2-2) on the road as 3-point favorites or more.

-- In four road games this season, Kansas City has gone over the total twice.
+- In four away games this season, Kansas City has hit the over twice.

 Powered by Data Skrive.